imuguruza/imuguruza.github.io/blog/risc_v_in_alhambra_board.md

 __________

-:warning: *I am not a RISC-V expert, if anything stated here is not right, let me know :)* :warning:
+:warning: *I am not a RISC-V expert, if anything stated here is not right, let me know* :warning:

 __________